sarahconnollybristol/cs-uob.github.io/README.md

 <div style="color:forestgreen">

-**This page is now showing units for the 2022-23 academic year.
-Links to individual units will be updated as unit pages go live over the coming weeks.**
+<strong>This page is now showing units for the 2022-23 academic year.
+Links to individual units will be updated as unit pages go live over the coming weeks.</strong>

-_Current students looking for last year's units should consult the 2021-22-final tag on the github page._
+<em>Current students looking for last year's units should consult the 2021-22-final tag on the github page.</em>

 </div>